Well, it's a long and sordid tale...(but you DID click on the link, so...)

 Ever since that day, I have enjoyed working in the woods.
 Decades of hiking, some hunting, lots of backpacking miles in many states have led me to love the woods.

-I like the challenge cutting trees without getting hurt, but I do not enjoy the loss of any tree.
+I like the challenge cutting trees without getting hurt, but I do not enjoy the loss of any tree without good reasons.
 Mostly what I hate is to see trees die, fall over and go to rot in the woods, that is such a waste.

 So my business is based on saving those trees, that is, to use them before they turn to dust.
 You cannot imagine the wonders and beauty you see when a long dead log is cut open to reveal what is inside.
 EVERY time, this is a new adventure.
 The rest is just fun.
 Lots of hard heavy work, but fun for me.